rajkumar2804/vb_0574/README.md

 Dashboard
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 A [dashboard](https://rajkumar2804.github.io/VB_0574_Warehouse_Dashboard/) is implemented to visualise the performance of Warehouse System.
-The Dashboard look like as follow:
+This is how Dashboard should look like:
 ![Screenshot from 2021-03-26 15-23-47](https://user-images.githubusercontent.com/25104480/112615280-4ddc3a00-8e48-11eb-83ce-6d07c7a5fe9c.png)